eManPrague/frui.ts/packages/generator/README.md

 Generates typescript entities defined in the referenced OpenAPI definition.
 The entities also contain validation rules as defined in the OpenAPI definition and static function for conversion from JSON format (e.g., string->Date).

 Note that if the file already exists during generation, only the class' body is regenerated.
-For example, you can remove `export default` part or add custom code to the file.
+For example, you can remove the `export default` part or add custom code to the file.

 ### Usage